Central State Hospital (Virginia): Overview

 The hospital served only African Americans until the Civil Rights Acts of 1964.
 From 1967 it accepted all races and nationalities.
-In 1978 Mayfield Cottage was sold to the Caudle family, who moved the structure a mile away to save it from demolition and opened it as a bed-and-breakfast in 1986.
+In 1978, Mayfield Cottage was sold to the Caudle family, who moved the structure a mile away to save it from demolition and opened it as a bed-and-breakfast in 1986.

 The Original Kirkbride Building

 The massive Kirkbride complex that once formed Central State Hospital's main Building has long since been demolished.
 There are no traces of where it once might have stood, and no Recorded date of its Demolition.
-Some Believe that the large abandoned structure on the property is the original building but when you compare it to photos of the real one, they do not match.
-The other building housed the building for delinquent girls.
+Some believe that the large abandoned structure on the property is the original building but when compared to photos of the known structure, they do not match.
+The other building housed the facility for delinquent girls.

 Accusations

 Sterilization

-In 1980, around 1,700 patients were sterilized without their consent.
+In Virginia, over 7,500 patients were legally sterilized without their consent from 1924 to 1972, 39 of which were residents at Central State Hospital.
 With the help of the American Civil Liberties Union, four of the 7,205 people sterilized in the state of Virginia filed a class-action lawsuit requiring the state of Virginia to notify every patient sterilized between 1924 and 1973 and to pay for operations to reverse the procedure.
-In 2010 the Central State Hospital Chapel was registered on the National Register of Historic Places as a symbol of the state's unequal treatment of African Americans during the period of segregation.
+In 2010, the Central State Hospital Chapel was registered on the National Register of Historic Places as a symbol of the state's unequal treatment of African Americans during the period of segregation.

 The chapel was de-listed in February 2017 after deferred maintenance resulted in structural failure causing the building to collapse.

+2023 police killing

+On March 6, 2023, 28-year-old Irvo Otieno died after he was restrained by Henrico County sheriff's deputies at Central State Hospital.
+He was arrested on March 3 for a suspected breaking and entering, and was taken to the hospital three days later after he was found naked in his cell.
+A total of ten people, seven deputies and three hospital employees, were charged with second-degree murder in connection with Otieno's death by suffocation.